GT-Morphism/gl-rust/learnings.md

 - To use `rust-analyzer` in LazyVim, you have to install it using the Rust toolchain, i.e. `rustup component add rust-analyzer`, instead of using `Mason` (<https://www.reddit.com/r/neovim/comments/1cpruok/rust_not_working_in_lazyvim/>).
 - The installation of Rust also includes a local copy of the documentation, so that you can read it offline.
 Run `rustup doc` to open the local documentation in your browser.
+- When adding a Rust dependency (aka _external crate_) to `Cargo.toml` under the `[dependencies]` section header, you get »instant feedback« about the version you are specifying.
+- Running the `cargo doc --open` command will build documentation provided by all your dependencies locally and open it in your browser.
 - In Rust, variables and references are immutable by default.
 To make them mutable, we use `mut`.

 ```rust